SpudGunMan/meshing-around/modules/README.md

   - → Sends a bbslink message every 2 hours.

 #### **weather**
-- Schedules the bot to send a weather update at the specified interval (in hours).
+- Schedules the bot to send a weather update at the specified time of day, daily.
 - **Example:**
   - Option: `weather`
-  - Interval: `3`
+  - Interval: `08:00`
-  - → Sends a weather update every 3 hours.
+  - → Sends a weather update daily at 8:00a.

 ---